Sagarudeshi/MyWebsite/README.md

-[Portfolio Item]is an individual portfolio created by Sagar Udeshi(http://sagarudeshi.com).
+[http://sagarudeshi.com]is an individual portfolio created by Sagar Udeshi.

 ## Getting Started